AccelerationNet/talcl/README.md

  * To be more flexible, easier to use, easier to debug, and with more helpful error messages than the original TAL from arnesi and ucw.
    TAL now has a single execution environment (the common lisp env) rather than its own private tal environment.
+It accomplishes this by runtime binding using progv.
+(IE: Most template variables are declared special. however due to package locks, anything that is in package :cl will not be declared, and thus produce warnings, but will still work correctly.)

  * integrate well with cxml dom & our buildnode library.
 We want to be able to embed template content into our dom document in an